microsoft/playwright/docs-src/api-body.md

 ## async method: BrowserContext.setExtraHTTPHeaders

 The extra HTTP headers will be sent with every request initiated by any page in the context.
-These headers are merged with page-specific extra HTTP headers set with [page.setExtraHTTPHeaders()]().
+These headers are merged with page-specific extra HTTP headers set with [`method: Page.setExtraHTTPHeaders`]().
 If page overrides a particular header, page-specific header value will be used instead of the browser context header value.

 > **NOTE** `browserContext.setExtraHTTPHeaders` does not guarantee the order of headers in the outgoing requests.